proveskit/Documentation/docs/quick_start/cubesat_fundamentals.md

 #### OreSat
 The OreSat architecture has been in development one way or another since the founding of the Portland State Aerospace Society in 1996!
 They have a really cool modular card cage system.
 Today it has sucessfully been to space once on OreSat-0 and will be flying again soon on OreSat-0.5!

 #### The Artemis CubeSat Kit

+Developed by the Hawai'i Space Flight Lab (HSFL), located at the University of Hawai'i at Manoa, the Artemis CubeSat kit was designed to cost less than $5k to fabricate and have an accompanying space mission education course that could be implemented anywhere from universities all the way down to middle and high schools.